-The person The clinician The director I am helped to do things that are important to me.
+The person The clinician The Service/ Rehabilitation Lead I am helped to do things that are important to me.
 The support I receive seems useful to me.
 I have been told about other services that may be useful.
 I have been given the information I need.
 I know what I have to do to look after my condition.
 I know when to ask for help.
 If I need to be seen again, I know when this will be.
 I have the equipment I need and I know how to use it.
 I know how and when to ask for a review.
 I am confident I will be reviewed when I need it.
-I have an appropriate case load, (that allows time to assess person activation, undertake shared decision making, and goal setting with the people, and support self-management).
-I have the autonomy to decide the most effective dose of rehabilitation.
-I am aware of diverse social and cultural needs, and am confident in providing effective support.
+I have an appropriate case load, (that allows time to assess person activation, undertake shared decision making, and goal setting with the person, and support self-management).
+I have the autonomy to decide the most effective course of rehabilitation and I have the time to deliver the required interventions I am aware of diverse social and cultural needs, and am confident in providing effective support.
 I support people to maintain their independence, and social roles, including work.
 I have the time to work with a person to support their self-management.
 I am able to work with people to agree a review date, or when they should self-refer.
 I have the budget to ensure adequate staff numbers, and expertise to deliver timely and effective treatment.
 I deliver and monitor mandatory face to face training in supported self-management.
 The service I manage provides generic and condition specific structured education courses, both digital and face and face- including accessible psychological support (within the context of condition adjustment and condition management).
 I ensure the long term conditions register is maintained and people are offered an annual review.
 I provide practice placements to support the ongoing workforce supply for effective rehabilitation programmes.